 Transfer students are accepted based on the following criteria:

-Students whose native tongue is not English must take the TOEFL examination and have their scores sent to the Admissions Director at West Coast Baptist College.
-All international students should contact the WCBC Admissions Director for information concerning the completion of the I-20 form.
+Students whose native tongue is not English must take the TOEFL examination and have their scores sent to the Admissions team at West Coast Baptist College.
+All international students should contact the Admissions team for information concerning the completion of the I-20 form.

 International students must be able to establish their ability to pay tuition.
-Questions concerning any of these international student issues should be addressed to Mrs. Jenni Lester, the college admissions director.Contact Admissions Director
+Questions concerning any of these international student issues should be addressed to the Admissions team.

 West Coast Baptist College strongly urges every student to be covered by some type of health insurance.
 Those who do not have health insurance may sign a waiver which releases the college of any liability.